morkai/walkner-outdoor/README.md

   * `stateFilesDir` - an absolute path to a directory with `one.bin` and `zero.bin` files.

+### cf-proxy.js

+Configuration of a controller based on [californium-proxy-node](https://github.com/morkai/californium-proxy-node).

+  * `host` - an address of the proxy server.

+  * `port` - a port of the proxy server.

+  * `disconnectTimeout` - a number of milliseconds, after which a connection with the controller is considered as lost.
+Countdown starts after every failed request until it reaches 0 or any other request succeeds.

 ### logging.js

 Logs configuration.
 Logs of the following levels will be redirected to `stdout`: